cooked-validators

 A convenience template of an empty transaction skeleton.

-txSkelKnownTxOutRefs :: TxSkel -> [TxOutRef] Source #
+txSkelKnownTxOutRefs :: TxSkel -> Set TxOutRef Source #

 All TxOutRefs known by a given transaction skeleton.
-This includes TxOutRef`s used as inputs of the skeleton and TxOutRefs used as reference inputs of the skeleton.
+This includes TxOutRefs used as inputs of the skeleton and TxOutRefs used as reference inputs of the skeleton.
 This does not include additional possible TxOutRefs used for balancing and additional TxOutRefs used as collateral inputs, as they are not part of the skeleton.

-txSkelValueInOutputs :: TxSkel -> Value Source #
+txSkelWithdrawnValue :: TxSkel -> Value Source #

 Returns the full value contained in the skeleton outputs

-txSkelReferenceTxOutRefs :: TxSkel -> [TxOutRef] Source #
+txSkelReferenceInputsInRedeemers :: TxSkel -> Set TxOutRef Source #

-All TxOutRefs in reference inputs
+All TxOutRefs in reference inputs from redeemers